dirtyhenry/tech-articles/_posts/2022-03-02-date-with-no-time-operations-swift.md

     /// - Parameters:
     ///   - dateAsString: The ISO 8601 representation of the date.
 For instance, `2022-03-02`for March 2nd of 2022.
     ///   - calendar: The calendar — including the time zone — to use.
 The default is the current calendar.
-    /// - Returns:A date string, or `nil` if a valid date could not be created from `dateAsString`. public init?(from dateAsString: String, calendar: Calendar = .current) {
+    /// - Returns: A date string, or `nil` if a valid date could not be created from `dateAsString`. public init?(from dateAsString: String, calendar: Calendar = .current) {
         let formatter = Self.createFormatter(timeZone: calendar.timeZone)
         guard let date = formatter.date(from: dateAsString) else {